Thursday, 2 February 2017

 Such are considered to have particular strengths in various abilities and functions.

-Which brain hemisphere does your mind's specific strengths belong to?
+Above: Which brain hemisphere does your mind's specific strengths tend to sway?

 Take this little test for some insight on such and complement your brain today - it'll surely thank you for it!